 Think about your next adventure… did learning a new language come to mind by any chance?

-Probably not, because language is not usually the first thing we think about when thinking about adventure.
+Probably not, because language is not usually the first thing we think about when pondering adventure.

 It’s usually packing the campervan and getting lost along the coastline or reading a new book by our favourite author.

 Language is like the coastline and you are the campervan.
 It’s unchartered territory full of surprises just waiting to be discovered and experienced.

 As philosophical as that sounds, it’s the hard truth.
 Language is uncharted territory full of surprise just waiting to be explored.

 Want to get started?
 Short Courses by CIT Solutions offer introductory courses in several different languages.

 Language is a system of communication used by humans to exchange information and we employ complex methods of delivery such as speech and writing to facilitate that exchange.
 The origin of language is still largely debated however many have argued it originated from emotional thought while others believe it was rational and logical thoughts that birthed such a system.
 In today’s world, it’s estimated there are roughly 6500 languages spoken with the most popular being Chinese, Spanish and English.

 We believe the single best thing about learning a new language is; no matter your demographic, race or religion we are free to learn whatever language we want.